maddevsio/vue-madboiler/README.md

 npm run docker:prod
 ```

-After launching, the docker will assemble the files, start nginx, which will proxy our index.html
+Upon its launch, docker will build the files and launch nginx, which will proxy our index.html

 The page will be available at http://localhost/